 Commonly referred to as MHW, Monster Hunter World is a unique gaming experience that I can’t help but get addicted to.
-I love MHW so much that in the last three years, I have accumulated 19+ real-time days played.
+I love Monster Hunter World and the Iceborne expansion so much.
+In the last three years, I have accumulated 19+ real-time days played.
 I have hunted more than 800 large monsters and 304 of those hunts were assisting online players.
 At this point, I have unlocked 99% of the endgame armor/weapon sets.
 And yet, I still go back and hunt some more!
-It’s an unexplainable addiction MHW has forced upon me.
+It’s an unexplainable addiction fate has forced upon me.

 I love the variety of weapons included in the Monster Hunter series.
 There are literally 14 different types of weapons: greatsword, longsword, dual blades, hammer, charge blade, hunting horn, switch ax, insect glaive, sword & shield, lance, gunlance, bow, light bowgun, and heavy bowgun.
 Every weapon is legitimately different in mechanics, combos, and effectiveness.